Homily (Reflection) for Friday of the Twenty-Ninth Week in Ordinary Time (I) (25th October, 2019) on the Gospel

 Many on this journey are weighed down by different burdens especially the grudges we harbour for one another.
 I have even heard some say that theirs will be resolved in heaven.
 One wonders where they really mean and how these will be resolved.
 However, that one considers him/herself as innocent is not a guarantee that he/she will win a case.
 Hence, the book of Proverbs advised us against rushing to the judge, cf. Prov 25:8-9.

 Resolve every issue with your brothers and sisters.
 Do not keep any for the world to come.
 Saint Paul warned that people of this sort will not inherit the kingdom of God, cf. Gal 5:19-21.
-In the words of Saint Paul, “To have lawsuits at all with one another is defeat for you” (1Cor 6:7).
+Saint Paul cautions us further, “To have lawsuits at all with one another is defeat for you” (1Cor 6:7).

 Bible Reading: 1Cor 6:1-11.